lyuwenhan/vscode-extensions/zipper/README.md

 - Tree-based folder structure view
 - Expand / collapse directories
 - No automatic extraction
-- This was tested on
+- Supports selective extraction (single or multiple items)
+- Tested on:
-  - Windows 11 25H2
+  - Windows 11
   - Ubuntu 22.04 LTS
-  - Macos
+  - macOS

 ---

 ## Selective Extraction

-- Download individual files or folders
+- Extract individual files or folders from the preview
+- Extract multiple files and folders at once
-- Extracted items are placed into a local `exports/` directory
+- Extracted items are placed into a local `exports/` directory next to the archive
-- You can select and download multiple files and folders
 - Name conflicts are resolved automatically:
   - `file.txt`
   - `file (1).txt`